farao-community/farao-community.github.io/pages/docs/input-data/crac-cim.md

   </RemedialAction_Series>
 </Series>
 ```
 AngleCnecs are easily distinguishable thanks to the AdditionalConstraint_Series tag.
-They define an AngleCnec in curative with an importing element, an exporting element (cf. the two registered resouces) and with a threshold with a max bound defined by quantity.
+They define an AngleCnec in curative with an importing element, an exporting element (cf. the two registered resources) and with a threshold with a max bound defined by quantity.
 In the CIM CRAC, AngleCnecs are actually defined with their corresponding remedial actions in B56 Series (ie Remedial Action series).
 The Contingency_Series (unique) refers to the contingency after which the AngleCnec is monitored.

 #### VoltageCnecs {#voltageCnecs}